David Oldfield (politician): Deputy president; leading One Nation in New South Wales

 Oldfield, from the launch of the party, was its state leader in New South Wales, and was the vice president of the party federally, alongside David Ettridge.
 Oldfield became the sole vice president when Ettridge left the party in early 2000 to return to the private sector.
 He was the lead senate candidate in New South Wales for One Nation at the 1998 federal election, where he fell short of achieving the quota required.
 Nationally, One Nation gained 8.99 percent of the Senate vote and 8.4% of the Representatives vote, but only one MP was elected – Len Harris (politician) as a Senator for Queensland.
 Heather Hill had been elected to this position, but the High Court of Australia ruled that, although she was an Australian citizen, she was ineligible for election to sit as a Senator because she had not renounced her British citizenship, which the court assumed she possessed because she had been born in Britain.

 Oldfield's deputy leader in New South Wales was Brian Burston, who became a senator from New South Wales at the 2016 federal election for One Nation.

 1999 New South Wales election

-At the 1999 New South Wales election, Oldfield was elected to the New South Wales Legislative Council, where One Nation achieved 6.34% of the vote and narrowly missing out winning a second seat (contested by Brian Burston).
+At the 1999 New South Wales state election, Oldfield was elected to the New South Wales Legislative Council, where One Nation achieved 6.34% of the vote and narrowly missing out winning a second seat (contested by Brian Burston).
 This was the only seat in the New South Wales Parliament that the party secured.
 It was their first seat ever held in New South Wales.

 Member of the Legislative Council (1999–2007)

 Oldfield took office in the Legislative Council after the state election.
 He worked most notably on the General Purpose Standing Committee No. 4 (2003–2007).
 His maiden speech outlined the future course of action that One Nation would take, and spoke of invigorating the Australian community to support this.

+In 2003 and 2006, Oldfield moved a bill for a Referendum on Death Penalty.